Jesus20000/Custom-Collection-Iterator/README.md

 ---

-## 🧠 Pattern: Iterator
+## 🧠 Design Pattern: Iterator

-The **Iterator Pattern** provides a way to access elements of a collection sequentially without exposing its internal structure.
-It supports clean, extensible iteration over any type of custom collection.
+The **Iterator Pattern** provides a way to access elements of a collection sequentially without exposing the underlying structure.
+It supports clean iteration over complex objects such as a book collection.

 ---